-Hopefully, by now, you have a better understanding of not only how to get started as a beekeeper but also why you should start keeping bees and how they can positively impact your life.
+Hopefully, by now, you have a better understanding of how to get started as a beekeeper, why you should start keeping bees, and how they can positively impact your life.

 They are the ball you need to keep your eye on.
 If you want to hit a home run and get good amounts of honey, your bees need to be healthy, happy, and comfortable.